shivansh-13/ML-models-LR-Percptron-FLDA/README.md

 ## Part C â€“ Logistic Regression:
 Learning Task 1: Build a classification model (LR1) using Logistic Regression.
 What happens to testing accuracy when you vary the decision probability threshold from 0.5 to 0.3, 0.4, 0.6 and 0.7.
 Learning Task 2: You should apply Feature Engineering Task 1 and Feature Engineering Task 2 and then build a classification model (LR2) using Logistic Regression.
 What happens to testing accuracy when you vary the decision probability threshold from 0.5 to 0.3, 0.4, 0.6 and 0.7.
+Learning  Task  2:  You  should  apply  Feature  Engineering  Task  1  and  Feature  Engineering  Task  2 and  then  build  a  classification  model  (LR2)  using  Logistic  Regression.
+What  happens  to  testing accuracy when you vary the decision probability threshold from 0.5 to 0.3, 0.4, 0.6 and 0.7